BTO Key Collection and Rectification Work

 When it came to the waiting and key collection process, I must say it was quite a weird feeling.
 I felt very much like an adult, buying a house and all that stuff.
 The waiting was shorter than expected, because the appointment timings were quite accurate.
 But the whole process took longer than expected.
 The lady who attended to us was not really friendly.
 She seemed disinterested and impatient at times.
 Oh well.
 My advice to people collecting the keys is to familiarise yourselves with the technicalities of taking the housing loan and the insurance, I had problems understanding how the insurance worked.
 Eventually I got it.
 You pay the insurance with CPF so that if any of the home owners are dead or incapacitated, you get the remainder of the loan paid off.

 We didn't have have many keys because we didn't get doors.
+We didn’t have have many keys because we didn’t get doors.

 The last thing left to do was to pay for the first month Service and Conservancy charges.
 It was a simple process in short, I think not many countries can make this whole process so seamless and efficient.